why Microvast Holdings Inc [MVST] is a Good Choice for Investors After New Price Target of $8.75

 Achieved record backlog of $678.7 million, up 382.7% year over year.

-Over the last 12 months, MVST stock dropped by -40.74%.
-The one-year Microvast Holdings Inc stock forecast points to a potential upside of 87.2.
-The average equity rating for MVST stock is currently 1.00, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 6801972 shares changing hands.
+Over the past one week, the price volatility of Microvast Holdings Inc stands at 9.64% while the volatility over the past one month is 11.57%.

-The market cap for the stock reached $354.52 million, with 307.63 million shares outstanding and 210.09 million shares in the current float.
-Compared to the average trading volume of 3.83M shares, MVST stock reached a trading volume of 3615384 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for MVST stock reached $402.01 million, with 307.63 million shares outstanding and 212.49 million shares in the current float.
+Compared to the average trading volume of 3.89M shares, MVST reached a trading volume of 6801972 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MVST shares is $8.75 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MVST stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.